Our Services Banner Min

 Treatment:

-• Conservative: stool softeners, warm sitz baths with Epsom salt, topical ointments, suppositories
+• Conservative: stool softeners, topical ointments, suppositories

 • Surgical: laser anal fissurectomy, anal dilatation, endorectal advancement flaps, lateral sphincterotomy for chronic fissures